 4. Choquequirao Trek to Machu Picchu:

-Tip: You can hire a travel agency to take one of these routes, but if you feel more adventurous, the most accessible route is the first one.
+| Pro Tip: You can hire a travel agency to take one of these routes, but if you feel more adventurous, the first one is the most accessible.

 The Classic Route: Choquequirao Trek 5 Days